MyCare Advantage offers Canadians an unprecedented health insurance benefit featuring medical expertise from Top North

 As physicians collaborate every step of the way with the MyCare Medical Director, follow-up care or continued medical treatment can occur through the patient's provincial health plan in their province of residence.
 Once a client becomes a patient, ongoing interaction with the treating physician will depend on the diagnosis and level of acuity.
 If you receive care and so authorize, the treating facility will send a medical summary to your treating physician in Canada.

 No, the policies do not include coverage for participation in research or clinical trials.

 An eConsult is an electronic consultation between two health care providers designed to give patients the care they need while sparing them the time, stress and cost of unnecessary doctor's appointments and travel.

-The patient's medical record, test results and imaging studies are forwarded electonically to the top US healthcare facility by our MyCare Medical Director, with a request for initial diagnosis assistance or a medical second opinion.
+The patient's medical record, test results and imaging studies are forwarded electronically to the chosen Healthcare Facility by our MyCare Medical Director, with a request for initial diagnosis assistance or a medical second opinion.
 After a thorough file review, the specialist(s) send back their diagnosis, medical second opinion and/or recommendations.
 All information is shared with the client's attending physician.

 Yes.
 Please visit the Agent & Brokers section of our site to obtain more information.

 Yes.
 If you already have a PHSP set up, the premiums can be paid via the PHSP, creating a tax deduction for the corporation (employer) and a non-taxable benefit to the employee.
 Please email us at email@example.com for more information.